Inklingo

 supuesto

-Use 'supuesto' when referring to a starting point or an assumption that is taken as true for the sake of an argument or investigation, often without proof.
+Use 'supuesto' for a starting point or assumption that is taken as true for the sake of argument or planning, often in a less scientific context.

 A single, smooth stone pedestal standing alone on green grass, ready to support a future structure, symbolizing a foundational assumption.